kafkaesque-io/pulsar-beam/README.md

 Beam is an http based streaming and queueing system backed up by Apache Pulsar.

-1. A message can be sent to Pulsar via an HTTP POST method as a producer.
+- [x] A message can be sent to Pulsar via an HTTP POST method as a producer.
-2. A message can be pushed to a webhook or Cloud Function for consumption.
+- [x] A message can be pushed to a webhook or Cloud Function for consumption.
-3. A webhook or Cloud Function receives a message, process it and reply another message, in a response body, back to another Pulsar topic via Pulsar Beam.
+- [x] A webhook or Cloud Function receives a message, process it and reply another message, in a response body, back to another Pulsar topic via Pulsar Beam.
+- [x] Messages can be streamed via HTTP Sever Sent Event, [SSE](https://www.html5rocks.com/en/tutorials/eventsource/basics/)

 Opening an issue and PR are welcomed!
 Please email `contact@kafkaesque.io` for any inquiry or demo.